 Members of the division practice in several clinical locales.
-The Family Care Center of University of Iowa Hospitals and Clinics (UIHC) encompasses one entire floor of an ambulatory medicine building, general medicine sharing resources with family practice and general pediatrics.
-Faculty and fellow practices, resident continuity clinics, geriatrics and consultative services all take place in the Family Care Center.
+Primary Care services are provided at the Iowa River Landing (IRL), a convenient medical facility located at the Coralville First Avenue interchange on Interstate 80.
+Faculty practices, resident continuity clinics, and consultative services all take place at the Iowa River Landing.
 GIM faculty and fellows also work out of the outpatient clinics at the Iowa City VA Hospital, located just across the street from the university hospital.
 Faculty continuity clinics, urgent care, and resident continuity clinics take place at the VA.
-Inpatient wards attended by GIM faculty are at UIHC and, soon, at the VA.
+Inpatient wards attended by GIM faculty are at UIHC and at the VA.
 Active general medicine consult services function at UIHC.
 Geriatricians within the division maintain practices at a large number of structured living and nursing homes throughout the region and within the Family Medical Practice located in the Family Care Center at the University of Iowa Hospitals and Clinics (UIHC).

 Individual faculty members within the division provide important leadership in education to the department, the college and the hospital.
 Members of the division lead important clerkships in the medical school as well as offer several electives in both the pre-clinical and clinical years.
 Faculty members from GIM are important to the functioning of the medicine residency program.
 A recent comprehensive review of resident education was chaired by a member of the division.
 The resident continuity clinics and urgent care clinics at both hospitals are staffed exclusively by GIM, along with a resident elective in geriatrics.
 The division directs the resident ambulatory curriculum.
 The general medicine consult service offers a resident both inpatient and outpatient experience performing consultations.
 Fellows have an opportunity to participate in virtually all these clinical educational settings.